TFC locker clean out day: Reds in a 'full rebuild' going into 2025

 Will Insigne be back with TFC in 2025?
 Keith Pelley didn't rule out the possibility of moving on from the Italian.

 "I think Lorenzo is somebody that is committed to Toronto, has given his heart and soul to Toronto.
-But in a rebuild, you have to evaluate everything … We will talk to his agent, talk to Lorenzo in the coming couple weeks, understand what, what his desire is, and look at it from a holistic perspective and make a decision at that particular time," Pelley said.
+But in a rebuild, you have to evaluate everything … We will talk to his agent, talk to Lorenzo in the coming couple weeks, understand his desire is, and look at it from a holistic perspective and make a decision at that particular time," Pelley said.

 Fellow Italian DP Federico Bernardeschi had eight goals and eight assists in 29 MLS games, an improvement from the five goals and four assists he tallied in 31 matches in 2023.
 But his last goal this season came in a 2-1 road loss to Atlanta United on June 29.
 After that, the former Juventus star went 11 consecutive league appearances without a goal (and just three assists) to close out his campaign.